-- A Phase II Environmental Site Assessment was conducted in August and October 2020.
-The findings of the investigation were utilized to support the BCP Application.

-- The on-site contamination stems from the Site's historical manufacturing and industrial use, including manufacturing of blasting machinery, a fuse factory, metal plating, and dictagraphs products corp.

-- The proposed Site use includes residential, commercial, and industrial uses.
-As such, there will be restrictions on Site use, which will be determined following remediation.

-- As the Site is entirely capped by an impervious surface, there is no existing potential exposure pathway for direct contact.
-A Community Air Monitoring Plan (CAMP) would be developed as part of the Remedial Action Work Plan (RAWP) that would be implemented during all subsurface disturbance activities to mitigate potential exposures to particulates and organic vapors.

-- For more information about the Site or BCP program, contact the NYSDEC or NYSDOH Project Manager.
-Contact information is provided in Appendix A.

-- Adjacent property occupants and owners will be kept informed about the progress of the Site cleanup activities.
-Periodic fact sheets will be sent by mail.

-- Local, state, and federal officials will be contacted about the Site remediation activities.

-- Up to now, limited soil, groundwater, and soil vapor investigations were conducted at the Site.
+- -A Groundwater Investigation and Site Investigation were conducted in September and December 2010, respectively, to evaluate groundwater conditions beneath the Site.
+A Focused Subsurface Site Investigation was conducted in February 2019 to investigate subsurface soil and groundwater conditions.
+The findings of the previous investigations were utilized to support the BCP Application. - -The on-site contamination likely stems from the Site's historical industrial and automotive uses, including a maintenance facility, machine and engine repair/rebuilding, an automotive garage and service station, a lumber yard, and pump station. - -The proposed Site uses include residential and commercial uses.
+As such, there will be restrictions on Site use, which will be determined following remediation. - -As the Site is entirely capped by an impervious surface, there is no existing potential exposure pathway for direct contact.
+A Community Air Monitoring Plan (CAMP) would be developed as part of the Remedial Action Work Plan (RAWP) that will be implemented during all subsurface disturbance activities to mitigate potential exposures to particulates and organic vapors. - -For more information about the Site or BCP program, contact the NYSDEC or NYSDOH Project Manager.
+Contact information is provided in Appendix A. - -Adjacent property occupants and owners will be kept informed about the progress of the Site cleanup activities.
+Periodic fact sheets will be sent by mail. - -Local, state, and federal officials will be contacted about the Site remediation activities. - -Up to now, limited soil and groundwater sampling was conducted at the Site.
 A draft Remedial Investigation Work Plan (RIWP) will be prepared to further investigate the extent of on-site contamination.
 The RIWP will include provisions for analysis of soil, groundwater, and soil vapor beneath the entire Site.
-Findings from the Remedial Investigation will be used to prepare a RAWP, which includes the proposed remedy to address Site contamination and protect the health and safety of the public in the surrounding community.
+Findings from the Remedial Investigation will be used to prepare a RAWP, which would include the proposed remedy to address Site contamination and protect the health and safety of the public in the surrounding community.

--An Interim Remedial Measures Work Plan (IRMWP) is being implemented to prevent soil vapor from entering the Site buildings, prior to development of a RAWP.
-Work conducted under the IRMWP will protect the health and safety of current Site occupants until a Site-wide remedy can be implemented in conjunction with site redevelopment.